Overview

 Snapshots

 When a profile version is published, Mistle can prepare a snapshot for that version.
 The snapshot captures the prepared environment so new sessions can start from the profile-specific image instead of rebuilding from the shared base image every time.
-Read Snapshots for the snapshot lifecycle.Persistent Sandboxes
+Read Snapshots for the snapshot lifecycle.Triggers On A Profile

 - Read Snapshots to understand prepared profile images.